Last Updated 1/10/2022

 Vaccine Administration at LRH

-A valid photo ID for each person receiving the vaccine is required.
 A parent or legal guardian is required to provide consent for anyone under the age of 18.
 Please remember to wear something that will allow us to easily access your arm for vaccination.
 Masks are required at all times.

 Following vaccination, you will be required to remain for at least 15 minutes of observation by a clinical team member.
 Anyone with a history of previous reactions will be asked to stay for 30 minutes of observation.